siddu1441/siddu1441/README.md

 - 👋 Hi, I’m Ganesh Siddhartha
-- 👀 I’m interested in Exploring tech
-- 🌱 I’m currently learning web devolepment
+- 🌱 I’m currently learning Machine learning
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me
+- 📫 How to reach me ganeshsiddhartha.d@gmail.com

 <!---
 siddu1441/siddu1441 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.